 A. Purchase a domain name from a reputable company.

 You can accomplish this for $15 or less.
-While GoDaddy.com is one of the most popular options, look for a deal from hosting companies, such as Bluehost, which will offer you a free domain name when you sign up for a hosting account.
+While GoDaddy.com is one of the most popular options, look for a deal from hosting companies, such as Bluehost, SiteGround, and HostGator which are popular hosting options as well.